RatulHasan/my-github/readme.txt

 License: PL-2.0-or-later
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

-A simple and nice WordPress plugin that can track your github's profile and github's public events.
+A simple and nice WordPress plugin that can track your github's profile.

 == Description ==
 A simple and nice WordPress plugin that can track your GitHub's profile.
 You can showcase your Followers, Following, Company, Location, Blog URL, Twitter Account, Public Repositories, Public Repository's Used Language.